 I knew better.
-As I sat on the couch to relax, i remember having the fleeting thought that I shouldn’t sit down.
-With so few steps left, I should just go ahead and finish them right away.
-Why risk it?
+As I sat there on the couch, I remembered having the fleeting thought that I shouldn’t have sat down.
+With so few steps left, I should have just gone ahead and finish them right away.
+Why did I risk it?

-No biggie though.
+Honestly, I don’t know why, but that’s ok.
 Shit happens.
 I’ll learn from today and do better tomorrow.
-I’ll have a new streak going in no time.
+Before you know it, I’ll have a new streak going!

 I went to bed last night without hitting my step goal.
 I knew I was short steps, but I just didn’t seem to care enough to get up and walk laps.
 I am still struggling with getting back into the swing of things after vacation.
 It’s frustrating because I’d hoped that the progress I’ve made since I began this challenge would make it easier for me to bounce back from vacation mode.
 But it hasn’t, at least not yet.
 I’m still that person who struggles for weeks to get back into the whole “working out and eating better” thing after indulging and being lazy for a week on vacation.